inko9nito/versionone/README.md

 # Instructions

-Copy and paste the contents of all three stylesheets using the Stylish plugin.
+Copy and paste the contents of all four stylesheets using the Stylish plugin.

 - <a href="http://userstyles.org/help/stylish_firefox" target="_blank">Instructions for Firefox</a>
 - <a href="http://userstyles.org/help/stylish_chrome" target="_blank">Instructions for Chrome</a>